nixcloud/nixcloud-webservices/documentation/nixcloud.email.md

     cd tests
     nix-build -A email

-Keep in mind, when you run 'nixos-rebuild switch' this test is also executed implicitly.
+Keep in mind, when you run `nixos-rebuild switch` this test is also executed implicitly.

 # Links